Small Title

 Amanda Perozo-Garcia

-Amanda is a first-year doctoral student in the Clinical Psychology program at UGA.
-She is interested in researching mental health in Latinx youth and within the Latinx family structure.
-In her free time, Amanda likes to dance, do yoga/pilates, and cook
+Amanda is a third-year doctoral student in the Clinical Psychology program at UGA.
+She is interested in researching mental health in Latino/a youth and within the Latino/a family structure.
+In her free time, Amanda likes to read, dance, do yoga/pilates, and cook

 Undergraduate Research Assistants